sbalasa/MemoryBuffer/README.md

 # MemoryBuffer

-This module will let you write debug messages into memory buffer and flushes automatically to a specified file once its full.
+This module will let you write debug messages into a 200MB memory buffer which is Circular..

 Eg:
     from Memlogging import instrument, logger